Frequently Asked Questions - Performance

 Are represented staff participating in Achieve Together?

 Achieve Together is designed for non-represented staff.
-The performance management process for represented staff remains the same.
+The performance management process for represented staff is outlined in their union contract.
 However, managers are encouraged to engage in more frequent, informal conversations with direct reports who are represented if both parties find it beneficial.

 Can I do Achieve Together check-ins with my represented staff if they want to?